 ii The role of health insurance

-The Insurance Authority was established under Federal Law No. 6 of 2007 (on regulating the insurance sector).
-Mandatory health insurance has begun to be introduced across the UAE.
-The UAE national Emirati population (and those of similar status) are covered by a government-insured scheme named 'Thiqa', which is administered by the UAE national insurance company, Daman, and provides for a comprehensive range of health insurance cover.
+The Insurance Authority established under Federal Law No. 6 of 2007 (as amended) introduced mandatory health insurance across the UAE.4 The UAE national Emirati population (and those of similar status) are covered by a government-insured scheme named 'Thiqa', which is administered by the UAE national insurance company, Daman, and provides for a comprehensive range of health insurance cover.

 As the government reduces financial commitment to publicly funded services, which are largely accessed only by the Emirati population, the role of health insurance is critical to the ability of the remaining expatriate population to afford and access private medical services and medicines.

 iii Funding and payment for specific services

 Health insurance does not cover all healthcare needs.
 While the Thiqa cover for the Emirati population is reasonably comprehensive, recent cutbacks in spending have meant that access to certain Thiqa services has been withdrawn, and similarly, the expatriate population who benefit only from a basic level of cover must pay themselves for many services that are excluded from most policies.
 The extensive list of uninsured services means that expatriate patients must pay themselves, and in some cases, access services abroad, where they can be significantly cheaper.

 i Primary/family medicine

 UAE patients can directly access medical specialist consultants without first transitioning through a primary care service.
 Direct access to specialist services is responsible for pushing up the costs of healthcare for both the government and insurers, with patients 'shopping' for services and seeking advice from a number of specialists for the same complaint.